 A large number of our modern surnames were at one point considered to be nicknames.
 Nicknames typically referred either directly or indirectly to a characteristic of the original bearer of the name.
 They can describe the bearer's favored style of clothing, appearance, habits, or character.

 The surnames Head, Foot, Broadhead, Redhead, Good, Moody, Sharp, Proud, and Wise are all examples of surnames that likely derived from nicknames.

 Often nicknames described attributes that were traditionally assigned to animals.
 In the pre-Christian era, many pagan gods and demi-gods were believed to be a mixture of animals and humans, such as the Greek god Pan, who was the god of the wild, shepherds, flocks and herds and was represented as a man with the legs, horns, and ears of a goat.
 In the Middle Ages, anthropomorphic ideas, which attributed human qualities and form to gods or animals, were held about the characters of other living creatures.
 They were based on the creature's habits.
 Moreover, these associations were reflected in folk tales, mythology, and legends which portrayed animals behaving as humans.
 A modern example of anthropomorphism is the cartoon character Bugs Bunny, who is a rabbit with human characteristics.

 Nickname surnames were frequently the result of a spontaneous reaction to a particular occasion or event.

 Diminutive is an expression relating to smallness in size or endearment, of the name.

-The most common diminutive suffixes are ot, et, un, in, el.
+The most common diminutive suffixes are ot, et, un, in, and el.
 Double diminutives are also formed from these suffixes, such as Hamelin, Roblett, Adnett, or Turkentine.
-Names ending in cock and kin became used more frequently in the mid-13th century and, in the 14th century, they became extremely common.
+Names ending in -cock and -kin became used more frequently in the mid-13th century and by the 14th century they were extremely common.